Arkansas Psychology Doctorate Programs

 University of Central Arkansas

 Accredited by the APA since 2015, the University of Central Arkansas offers a Ph.D. in Counseling Psychology that’s housed in the Health & Behavioral Sciences Department.
-Only about 20 students have completed the program since 2009, and their licensure rate is 50%, but the number of students earning their Ph.D. from the program nearly doubled between 2018 and 2019.
+17 students have completed the program since 2014, and their licensure rate is 71% as of 2024.

 • Institution type: Public, not-for-profit